yuanw10/mysql-merge-tool/README.md

 # MySQLMergeTool

 ## Description
-The MySQL Merge Tool is designed to compare two databases, merge the source database into the target database, and generate an SQL file containing SQL commands to modify definitions of tables in the target database.
+The MySQL Merge Tool is designed to compare two databases and generate an SQL file containing SQL commands to modify definitions of tables in the target database.
 The purpose of this tool is to improve data integrity and efficiency by updating tables in target database instead of recreating them using "DROP TABLE IF EXISTS x; CREATE TABLE x" command.
+The tool aims to increase flexibility and avoid hardcoded passwords by adopting a command line approach

 ## Usage
+### To install requirements

+> pip install -r requirements.txt

+### Command line
 > python merge_sql_generator.py dump ...

 or

 > python merge_sql_generator.py conn ...

+Adjust the command to use the specific Python interpreter version (python3, etc.)

-### 1) To merge databases (source -> target) using mysql dump files
+#### 1) To merge databases (source -> target) using mysql dump files
 Specify paths to source and target mysql dump files after `dump` using the following flags: